digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

   :start-after: -- CREATE_CLOCK_UPDATE_EVENT_BEGIN
   :end-before: -- CREATE_CLOCK_UPDATE_EVENT_END

-Now, we have what we need to lifecycle the bond:
+Now, we have what we need to actually lifecycle the bond:

 .. literalinclude:: ../../quickstart-finance/daml/Scripts/FixedRateBond.daml
   :language: daml
   :start-after: -- LIFECYCLE_BOND_BEGIN
   :end-before: -- LIFECYCLE_BOND_END

-The result of this is an effect describing the per-unit asset movements to be executed for token holders.
+The result of this is an effect describing the per-unit asset movements to be executed for bond holders.
 Each holder can now present their holding to *claim* the effect and instruct settlement of the associated entitlements.